-Growing your own food should be simple, convenient and become part of your daily rituals.
+Growing your own food should be simple, convenient and become part of your daily routine.
 If you plan how and where you want to grow that suits your life, you will find it so much more enjoyable.
 You can grow food almost anywhere!

-– A healthy self sustaining landscape
+– Have a healthy self sustaining landscape

-– Regenerative low maintenance food production
+– Eat regenerative low maintenance food that you grow

-– Reduced fire risk
+– Reduce farm fire risk

-– Increased wildlife habitat and refuge
+– Increase wildlife habitat and refuge

-– Increased soil fertility
+– Increase soil fertility

 – Holistically managed live stock

 For a resilient garden, we recommend native species to your region.
 With the right mix, they can offer year round colour, diversity in leaf texture, size and flowers.
-This will also increase the mircobe population in your soil which means you are capturing more carbon.
+This will also increase the mircobial population in your soil which means you are capturing more carbon.
 Native species will out live many of the exotic and hybrid plants, and can be part of a beautiful, edible backyard.
 For true resilient natives, contact your local landcare group to source plants.
 Young plants not pot bound will have more vigorous growth when planted out in mulched healthy soil.

 Polyculture can advise on how to include edible gardens onto your property, which add colour and diversity keeping the local ecology healthy and your family well nourished.